 Visiting Iguazu Falls: the Argentina side and the Brazil Side

-I went to both sides of the falls.
-I visited the Argentina side first, and the Brazil side another day.
 The Argentina side of the Iguazu Falls has access to the top, middle and bottom of the falls.
-There are boats that bring you close.
+Some boats that bring you close.
 You will need the best of a day to see all the angles and falls on this side.
 The boat ride was, however, a bit too wet for someone carrying quite a few cameras and no waterproof bag.

 The Brazil side has way less walking paths, but it’s the best place to get an overall view of all the falls at once.
 The Argentina side of Iguazu falls allows for better panoramic views and shots.

 The village on the Argentinean side is a rather small, and considerable safe town.
 Don’t expect much of nightlife.
 I found a very cute hotel a block away from the main road.
 With the amount of rain here, getting away from the town center requires boots: the roads are not paved and the least bit of rain turns them to mud.

 The Brazilian place, Foz do Iguaçu, is a large city.
 The criminality in the Brazilian side turned out to be much more present than in the Argentian Puerto Iguazú.

 The border with Uruguay seems to attract a lot of (drugs) trafficking between Paraguay and Brazil.
 So, I choose to find a hotel on the Argentian side, in Puerto Iguazu.
 You can have a look at my review of Hotel Tupa in Puerto Iguazu.

 Puerto Iguazu, Argentina